 There’s a nice little physicsworld article dating back to 2002.
 It was written by then-editor Peter Rodgers, and it started by asking “What is the most beautiful experiment in physics?”
-The answer was, of course, the double slit experiment:
+The answer was, of course, the double slit experiment, which was first performed by Thomas Young in 1801:

 Double slit experiment image from the curiosity makes you smarter article by Ashley Hamer